AlexAegis/dotfiles/docs/arch.md

    6. If you want to have extra kernels, install them too.

       > The zen linux is optimized for everyday usage and performance
+      >
+      > !
+But some things might break under different kernels
+      > Always switch back to the original kernel if some hardware related
+      > thing failes

       ```sh
       pacstrap /mnt linux-zen